 Students should consult the WMU catalog for the graphic design program course descriptions and requirements.

-Through the Design Center we provide a curriculum with goals for students to make the transition between education and practice in graphic design.
+Through the Design Center we provide students skills to make the transition from education to design practice.
 While focusing on professional practice we maintain the philosophy of experimentation and design process.
 The students work with the creative director of the Design Center and focus on creative collaborations with peer student designers.
-By working on actual design projects from concept to completion they gain experience for their future in the design profession.
+By working on client-based design projects from concept to completion they gain experience for their future in the design profession.
 They learn communication with clients, writers, printers, computer programmers for website and interactive design development, paper companies and others connected to the design and production process.

 Projects are taken based on educational merit and the clients are from non-profit organizations in the University, Kalamazoo, and regional communities.
 We develop exciting partnerships with our clients who support our philosophy of research, analysis, exploration, and discovery that allows us to recommend a variety of design solutions for the intended audience.
 Clients do not pay a design fee but pay for materials, digital production, printing and any services necessary for completion of the project.
 Our partnership is based on an exchange with the community for students to gain professional experience and to build their final portfolio.
-Clients sometimes make donations to assist with our New York Professional Development Experience or for our equipment needs.
+Clients sometimes make donations to assist with our professional development trips or for our equipment needs.

-Upon admission into the graphic design program, WMU students are required to purchase an Apple laptop computer and software necessary to complete the sequence of courses.
+Upon admission into the Graphic Design Program at WMU, students are recommended to purchase an Apple laptop computer and software necessary to complete the sequence of courses.
 The software will include programs for page layout, drawing, photo manipulation, Web design and the standard office package.
 The computer and software will be used in courses throughout the remainder of the degree program.
-For the latest requirements, please read the required purchase letter.
+For details, please review the Computer Purchase Recommendations for Graphic Design Students.